 Signs of Complacent Employees

 Complacency in the workplace is called the silent killer of success because managers are often unable to intercept it midstream.
 When an otherwise great employee jumps ship or progress halts, it might leave you scratching your head.
-It’s also difficult to confront because signs of complacency can be subjective in nature.
+It’s also difficult to confront because signs of complacency can often be subjective in nature.
 There’s no big screw-up and no loss of revenue that can be directly attributed to one person.
 So to overcome complacency on the job, it’s critical for managers and business owners to be proactive in watching for the signs.